 General Manager Advice

-Creating a superb resume for jobs as a general manager is similar to resume writing in many other parts of the country: the more time you spend on it, the better it is likely to be.
+Creating a superb resume for jobs as a general manager is similar to resume writing for many other positions: the more time you spend on it, the better it is likely to be.
 Time spent building and editing your resume is time well spent, regardless of your industry or occupation.

 1. Most resumes will be best organized in a chronological format, listing experiences from most recent to least recent.